 What makes a good mission statement?

 A good mission statement is concise, clear, and impactful.
-It reflects an organisation’s purpose in a way that motivates and directs both internal teams and outside audiences.
-Here are the key qualities that make a mission statement effective:
+It reflects an organization’s core purpose and communicates its corporate values in a way that motivates both internal teams and external stakeholders.
+Unlike a vision statement, which describes long-term aspirations, the mission focuses on present goals and actions.
+A well-written company mission statement guides strategy, strengthens culture, and inspires employees and customers alike.

 1. Clarity